green-juniper/ac-new-horizons-prices-google-assist/README.md

 Once you've created the `price of item` intent in DialogFlow and the custom entity for `item`, you can fulfill the intent using a webhook that connects to a Firebase deployment.
 You can copy-paste `dialogflow-item-custom-entity.json` when creating an entity using raw mode for quick upload.
 This allows the voice assistant to recognize all the items in Animal Crossing that a user might ask for.

 ### Using Firebase to return item prices
+Now that you've set up the DialogFlow voice assistant, you'll need to fulfill user requests for item prices using a simple Firebase API function and database.

 Google's [Level 2 Actions on Google Codelab tutorial](https://codelabs.developers.google.com/codelabs/actions-2/index.html#0) covers how to use Firebase for Google actions.